US pressing Sri Lanka not to repatriate Iranian crew and survivors from sunken ship, memo says

 A representative for the Israeli embassy in New Delhi did not immediately respond to a request for comment.

-On March 4, Sri Lanka’s deputy minister for health and mass media, Mr Hansaka Wijemuni, told Reuters that Tehran had asked Colombo for help repatriating the bodies of those killed aboard the Dena, but a timeframe to do so had not yet been determined.
+On March 4, Sri Lanka’s Deputy Minister for Health and Mass Media, Dr Hansaka Wijemuni, told Reuters that Tehran had asked Colombo for help repatriating the bodies of those killed aboard the Dena, but a timeframe to do so had not yet been determined.

 The Dena had taken part in naval exercises organised by India in the Bay of Bengal in February and was returning to Iran when it was struck by a US torpedo.